Benefits Overview for New UA Employees

 4. Price transparency

-More information, including how to contact TouchCare with your health care questions can be found on our TouchCare webpage.
+More information, including how to contact TouchCare, can be found on our TouchCare webpage.

 ComPsych

 ComPsych offers several benefits to UA employees.
-The benefits are also extended to members of your family who live in your household.
+The benefits are also extended to members of an employee's family who lives in their household.
 Many services are free of charge or at a discounted rate.

 More information on the services provided, as well as contact information, can be found on our ComPsych webpage.